alan-sanchez/fetch_sim2real/README.md

 ```

 ## Getting Started
-Run the below launch files and python node into separate terminals to get things started.
+Run the below launch files and Python node into separate terminals to get things started.

 ```bash
 # Terminal 1